 Calculating tongue weight isn't really that complex.
 In fact, with enough practice, you'll soon be a pro at finding tongue weight -- and the way your trailer handles on the road will reflect that.

-If you're interested in reading more about vehicle weight, towing and other related topics, follow the links on the next page.
+If you're interested in reading more about vehicle weight, towing and other related topics, follow the links below.

 Related HowStuffWorks Articles